 - Scroll through your search results, and select the appropriate one by checking the checkbox, left from the picture.
 Note that if the list becomes large, an alphabetic browser is added on top of the list for easy navigation to a specific letter (first letter of the contact name).

 - With the 'pencil' icon above the list of search results, 'copy' and 'paste' the user into the 'Other Individual Contacts' section.
 Before pasting, select the section by clicking on it.
 Alternatively you can also right-click and select 'Copy' and 'Paste'.
 Finally as a 3rd method, you can also drag & drop the selected user into the 'Other Individual Contacts' section.

-Note: There are some limitations on whom you can search as a contact and add to your contact list :
+Note: There are some limitations on whom you can search from your company as a contact and add to your contact list :

 - Both you and the person you search need to have a valid Cisco.com user profile.

-- The Cisco.com profile need to have a valid identifier to which company, head-quarter or branch they belong to in the form of a (EF) Party ID.
+- The Cisco.com profile of both you and the person you search need to have a valid identifier to which company, head-quarter or branch site you belong, in the form of a (EF) Party ID.

 Company's structures are maintained within Cisco per the Dun & Bradstreet industry standard.
-It's important that your Cisco.com profile is accurately reflecting to which company you belong (branches and/or headquarters).
+It's important that your Cisco.com profile is accurately reflecting to which company you belong (branch sites and/or headquarters).

 Related articles :